The best of Ushuaia: 4-day itinerary for spring and fall

 .

-If you think the day couldn’t get any better for the kids, you’d be wrong.
-Right after visiting the dogs, it started snowing!
-It was a dream come true for my two girls — it was their first time seeing snow falling.
+And just when we thought the day couldn’t get any better for the kids, it started snowing.
+It felt magical for my two girls — it was the first time they had ever seen snow falling.

 After plenty of fun in the snow, we had lunch at Refugio Nunatak.
-The meal was excellent, with a starter, main course, and dessert — all very generous portions.
-Afterward, it was time to head back to Ushuaia.
+The meal was excellent, with starter, main course, and dessert, and the portions were huge.
+After lunch, it was time to head back to Ushuaia.

 .